-The amenity of Clonegal town and it's ornate road approaches will be preserved for amenity purposes during the Plan period.
-Clonegal features several unique, well developed local amenity features which will preserved and supported during the Plan period.
+The amenity of Hacketstown, it's vistas, particularly towards Eagle Hill and the Church of Ireland and towards the Kiltegan Road are unique.
+Hacketstown features several unique, well developed local amenity features which will preserved and supported during the Plan period.
 There is a notable lack of open space for recreational purposes.
-The proposed Plan includes areas for recreational purposes adjacent to the town centre and existing community development.
-New playing pitches are required.
-The amenity value of Huntington Estate and The Derry River Valley are major assets.
+The proposed Plan includes areas for recreational purposes adjacent to the town centre and existing community development